 DVST9031 Gender Analysis (4.5 units)*

 DVST9032 Gender Mainstreaming (4.5 units)*

-WMST8003 The Global Woman: Introduction to Gender and Development (4.5 units)*
+WMST8003 Gender, Globalisation and International Development GE (4.5 units)*

 Students must make up the remaining units (for a total of 36 units) from the following.
 Not all topics are necessarily available in a given year.

 GEOG8030 Sustainable Development: Concepts and Principles GE (4.5 units)*

 GEOG8712 Asian Regional Development GE (4.5 units)